apache/spark/docs/sql-programming-guide.md

 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.

-Here we show two examples of using group map pandas UDFs.

-The first example shows a simple use case: subtracting the mean from each value in the group.
+The following example shows how to use groupby apply to subtract the mean from each value in the group.

 <div class="codetabs">
 <div data-lang="python"  markdown="1">